-INDEPENDENT DIRECTORS (other than Nominees for Class B Directors) Name, Address, Age and Position(s) with Company (1) Term of Office and Length of Time Served (2) Principal Occupation(s) During Past Five Years Number of Companies in Fund Complex Overseen by Director Other Public Directorships Held by Director During the Past Five Years† Michael J. Hagan Age: 52 Director and Lead Independent Director Class A Director; Term Michael J. Hagan is a cofounder of Hawk Capital Partners, a private equity firm, where he currently serves as managing partner, and has served in such capacity since December 2014.
-Prior to cofounding Hawk Capital Partners, Mr. Hagan previously served as the President of LifeShield, Inc. ("LifeShield") from June 2013 to May 2014, a leading wireless home security company which was acquired by and became a division of DirecTV in 2013.
+INDEPENDENT DIRECTORS (other than Nominees for Class B Directors) Name, Address, Age and Position(s) with Company(1) Term of Office and Length of Time Served (2) Principal Occupation(s) During Past Five Years Number of Companies in Fund Complex Overseen by Director Other Public Directorships Held by Director During the Past Five Years† Michael J. Hagan Class A Michael J. Hagan is a cofounder of Hawk Capital Partners, a private equity One Actua Corporation Age: 52 Director; Term firm, where he currently serves as managing partner, and has served in such • Director and Lead expires in 2017; Director since capacity since December 2014.
+Prior to cofounding Hawk Capital Partners, Mr. Hagan previously served as the President of LifeShield, Inc. Independent Director 2011 ("LifeShield") from June 2013 to May 2014, a leading wireless home security company which was acquired by and became a division of DirecTV in 2013.
 He previously served as the chairman, president and chief executive officer of LifeShield from December 2009 to May 2013.
 Prior to his employment by LifeShield, Mr. Hagan served as chairman of NutriSystem, Inc. ("NutriSystem") from 2002 to November 2008, as chief executive officer of NutriSystem from 2002 to May 2008 and as president of NutriSystem from July 2006 to September 2007.
-Prior to joining NutriSystem, Mr. Hagan was the cofounder of Verticalnet Inc. ("Verticalnet") and held a number of executive positions at Verticalnet since its founding in 1995, including chairman of the board from 2002 to 2005, president and chief executive officer from 2001 to 2002, executive vice president prior to that time.
+Prior to joining NutriSystem, Mr. Hagan was the cofounder of Verticalnet Inc. ("Verticalnet") and held a number of executive positions at Verticalnet since its founding in 1995, including chairman of the board from 2002 to 2005, president and chief executive officer from 2001 to 2002, executive vice president and chief operating officer from 2000 to 2001 and senior vice president prior to that time.
 Mr. Hagan has served on the board of directors of NutriSystem since February 2012, presiding in the role of chairman of the board since April 2012, and has also served on the board of directors of Actua Corporation (formerly known as ICG Group, Inc.) since June 2007.
 Mr. Hagan previously served as a director of NutriSystem from 2002 to November 2008 and Verticalnet from 1995 to January 2008.
 Mr. Hagan also served as a member of the board of trustees of American Financial Realty Trust from 2003 to June 2007.
 Mr. Hagan holds a B.S. in Accounting from Saint Joseph's University.
 He is also a Certified Public Accountant (inactive).
 Mr. Hagan has significant experience as an entrepreneur and senior executive at public and private organizations.
 Mr. Hagan also has extensive experience in corporate finance, private equity, financial reporting and accounting and controls.
-This experience h One Actua Corporation
+This experience has provided Mr. Hagan, in the opinion of the Board, with experience and insight which is beneficial to the Company.
+Company.